Compositions

 • You need to compose from existing components rather than building everything from scratch

-Many complex components combine both approaches, using fixed nested components for core functionality and slots for customizable areas.
+You can also combine both approaches, using nested components for core functionality, and slots for customizable areas.

 Edit article